dfranx/SHADERed/README.md

  - when adding a shader pass, decompile the shader and detect the input layout + input variables
  - PipelineUI::GetSelectedShaderPass() -> add Geometry and other options under "Create" menu item in GUIManager
  - recompile the shader after we change shader path in a shader pass
- - buffers read from file or built using in-app buffer editor
  - right click on an empty objects panel should open a context menu
  - ctrl + click -> select multiple items
  - bounding box around selected item + possible resize points on the bounding box